 Here you can quiet water canoe or kayak, roller ski or roller blade and bicycle on lightly used smooth black-top roads.

-The Birkie/Seeley Hills roller classic route is nearby.
+Lightly traveled roads are great for roller skiing and biking.
 Mountain bike on the 300 mile Chequamegon Area Mountain Bike Association trails – ride just 15 minutes to the Hayward cluster.
 Cross country ski out the door on the lake or travel a short distance to the Birkie Trail at Fish Hatchery, Birkie Trail head or “OO”, Hospital, North End, Rock Lake and Mukwonago ski trails are just 20 minutes away.
 There is a warming hut, water and parking at all the Birkie feed stations.